Uncategorized

 Refurbished and Grey Channel Monitors

-Refurbished monitors are used products that have been repaired or repackaged.
-Grey channel monitors are imported unofficially and may not meet quality standards.
-These may be cheaper but often come with risks.
+Refurbished monitors are previously used products that have been repaired, restored, or repackaged.
+Grey channel monitors, on the other hand, are imported unofficially and may not follow proper quality checks.
+They sometimes look tempting because of their low pricing, especially when comparing the general monitor price in Nepal or the typical 24 inch monitor price in Nepal, but they often come with hidden risks.

 What to Check Before Buying a Monitor